Communication about climate change should be inspiring

 Ideas can inspire people and fill them with the urge to do something that can take us forward.

-A pitch is usually the purposive delivering of a business plan to address potential investors.
+A pitch is usually the purposive delivering of a business plan, to address potential investors.
 The ‚technology‘ behind this presentation is simple and typically structured.
-I want to use these existing forms and rhetoric methods to summarise the discussed ideas and actions of the COP 23 for a broader audience.
+I want to use these existing forms and rhetoric methods to summarise the discussed ideas and actions of the United Nations Climate Change conferences for a broader audience.